mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/download/index.md

 ## Download from the AWS Marketplace

-Follow the instructions on AWS console to download the container image.
-This container image contains a helm chart that can be used to install Kaptain in an air gapped environment.
+Follow the instructions on the AWS console to download the container image.
+This container image contains a helm chart that can be used to install Kaptain in an air-gapped environment.

 After downloading the image, run the following command to copy the binaries onto your host to obtain the chart archive.